Fong Sai-yuk II

-Fong Sai-yuk II (also known as The Legend II and The Legend of Fong Sai-yuk II; released in the Philippines as Once Upon a Time in China-6) is a 1993 Hong Kong martial arts comedy film directed by Corey Yuen, and also produced by and starring Jet Li as Chinese folk hero Fong Sai-yuk.
+Fong Sai-yuk II, also known as The Legend II, The Legend of Fong Sai-yuk II, and Once Upon a Time in China 6, is a 1993 Hong Kong action-comedy film directed by Corey Yuen, starring Jet Li as Chinese folk hero Fong Sai-yuk (Fang Shiyu).
 The film is a sequel to Fong Sai-yuk, which was released earlier in the same year.
-Two former Miss Hong Kong Pageant winners, Michele Reis and Amy Kwok, portrayed Fong Sai-yuk's wives.
+Two former Miss Hong Kong Pageant winners, Michele Reis and Amy Kwok, portrayed Fang Shiyu's wives.

-Plot
+Synopsis

-Fong Sai-yuk and his wife, Ting-ting, are now full-fledged members of the Red Flower Society, a secret society seeking to overthrow the Qing dynasty.
-The society's leader is Fong's godfather, Chan Ka-lok, who intends to groom Fong to become his successor.
-Chan's deputy, the ruthless Yu Chun-hoi, stands in Fong's way and tries to harm him.
-The society's members are unaware that Chan is actually a long-lost younger brother of the Qianlong Emperor.
-Although Chan is faithful to the society's cause, he fears that the members might renounce their loyalty to him if they discover his true identity.
-Meanwhile, some Japanese rōnin find evidence of Chan's true identity and attempt to pass it to the Qianlong Emperor in a red box.
+After defeating Commander Erduo, Fong Sai-Yuk, Lei Ting-Ting, and his mother (Miu Choi-Fa) took refuge and became members of Red Flower Society, an underground movement seeking to overthrow the ruling Qing dynasty.
+Fang's godfather, Chan Ka-Lok), leads the society and hopes to groom Sai-Yuk to succeed him.
+Yu Tsan-Hoi, Ka-Lok's ruthless deputy, is jealous of Sai-Yuk and tries to sabotage him.
+Unknown to most of the society's members, Ka-Lok is a long-lost brother of the Qianlong Emperor and he is worried that they might question his loyalty to their cause if they discover his true identity.
+Meanwhile, some rōnin discover evidence of Chen's background and attempt to pass it to the emperor in a red box.